-The table below provides information with respect to potential payments and benefits to which our named executive officers would be entitled under the arrangements set forth in their respective offer letters or employment agreement, as described above under the section titled, "Employment, Severance and Change in Control Agreements," assuming their employment was terminated as of January 31, 2020, including in connection with a change in control as of January 31, 2020.
+The table below provides information with respect to potential payments and benefits to which our named executive officers would be entitled under the arrangements set forth in their respective offer letters or employment agreement, as described above under the section titled, "Employment, Severance and Change in Control Agreements," assuming their employment was terminated as of January 31, 2021, including in connection with a change in control as of January 31, 2021.
 There are no potential payments or benefits in the case of termination for cause, voluntary termination, disability or death.
+Mr. Horowitz resigned effective July 10, 2020 and did not receive any payments in connection with his resignation.